Updated September 30, 2025

 I told my sister not to worry.

-Many writers, however, will prefer lowercase for all but parents and grandparents—Hi, son! or Yes, cousin.
-Editors can help by fixing or querying any apparent inconsistencies.
+Many writers, however, will prefer lowercase for all but parents and grandparents (Yes, cousin).
+And such words used in a figurative sense are always lowercase (You’re telling me, brother).
+Editors can help by fixing any inconsistencies (or querying the author about them).

 Kinship Names with Names